Priya67/onetouchBnB/README.md

 <br>

-* This link will take you for a tour of OneTouchBnB in San Francisco.
+* This link will take you on a tour of OneTouchBnB in San Francisco.

 ![https://onetouchbnb.herokuapp.com](https://onetouchbnb.herokuapp.com)